 England to play Australia in white-ball series in September

-Series will begin at Ageas Bowl on September 4; three T20s and three ODIs to be played; full tour live on Sky Sports
+Series to begin at Ageas Bowl on September 4; three T20s and three ODIs to be played; full tour live on Sky Sports

-England's proposed limited-overs series against tourists Australia will go ahead as planned next month, the England and Wales Cricket Board has confirmed.
+England's limited-overs series at home to Australia will go ahead as planned next month, the England and Wales Cricket Board has confirmed.

 The series, which ensures England are able to fulfil all 18 international fixtures which were scheduled ahead of the coronavirus pandemic, will consist of three IT20s at the Ageas Bowl followed by three ODIs at Emirates Old Trafford.